EspressoSystems/HotShot/docs/main.md

 ## Cryptographic sortition

-In order to make Phaselock permissionless, we rely on the cryptographic sortition algorithm introduced in the [Algorand](https://people.csail.mit.edu/nickolai/papers/gilad-algorand-eprint.pdf) paper
+In order to make Hotshot permissionless, we rely on the cryptographic sortition algorithm introduced in the [Algorand](https://people.csail.mit.edu/nickolai/papers/gilad-algorand-eprint.pdf) paper
 (see Section 5).